 Yes, the ingredients are so very basic!

-The pâte à choux is made partially on the stovetop and finished in food processor.
+The pâte à choux is made partially on the stovetop and finished in the food processor.
 Then you’ll pipe the soft pastry paste into rounds on a baking sheet and bake them off until they are puffy and golden.